MinchinWeb/openttd-wmdot/ReadMe.txt

         from Oil Rigs to Oil Refineries to earn WmDOT a little bit of money.

 -- Version History ------------------------------------------------------------
-Version 11 [2012-12-31]
+Version 13 [2014-03-10]
-    Moved pathfinder to grid-based
-    Build Freeways (or dual carriageways)
-    Delete extra ships
-    Name and group ships
-    Move to GitHub (and update URL's)
-    Update license statement
+    Updated to MetaLibrary v.8

 See the attached CHANGELOG.txt for full version history.

 -- Roadmap --------------------------------------------------------------------
 These are features I hope to add to WmDOT shortly.
 However, this is subject to
     change without notice.
-However, I am open to suggestions! v12 Ship Pathfinder improvements v13 Provide streetcar service in towns v14 Provide inter-city valuables transportation v15 Bring water and food to towns in the desert and above the snowline to help them grow
+However, I am open to suggestions! v14 Ship Pathfinder improvements v15 Provide streetcar service in towns v16 Provide inter-city valuables transportation v17 Bring water and food to towns in the desert and above the snowline to help them grow

 -- Known Issues ---------------------------------------------------------------